LethalCompanyCommunity/ModdingWiki/docs/user-guide/installation/installing-r2modman.md

 ## Installing r2modman

-!> As of writing (Feb.
-19, 2023), the latest version of r2modman is **3.1.36**.
+!> As of writing (March 1, 2023), the latest version of r2modman is **3.1.38**.
 If the version has updated to something higher than that, please use that version instead.

 First things first, download [**r2modman from its GitHub page**](https://github.com/ebkr/r2modmanPlus/releases/latest/).